Jacob Bethell: International career

 In September 2021, Bethell was named as the joint-captain of the England under-19 cricket team for their series against the West Indies.

-Bethell was named vice-captain of England's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies, where he scored 88 from 42 balls in the side's quarter final victory over South Africa.
+Bethell was named vice-captain of England's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies, where he scored 88 from 42 balls in the side's quarterfinal victory over South Africa.
 In December 2022, he was selected for the England U-19s to play Australia in January 2023, under head coach Michael Yardy.

-Bethell made his senior international debut at Southampton on 11 September 2024, in the first game of a three-match T20 series against Australia.
+Bethell made his senior international debut at Southampton on 11 September 2024, in the first game of a three-match T20I series against Australia.
 In the second fixture at Cardiff on 14 September, he scored a "match-winning" 44 from 24 balls.
 On 28 October, he was named in the Test squad for England's tour of New Zealand in November and December.
 He subsequently made his Test match debut against New Zealand on 28 November 2024 and scored 50 not out off 37 balls in England's second innings as they won by eight wickets.
 This was the joint second-fastest debut Test half-century by an England batter.

-In August 2025, Bethell was named T20i captain of the England team for their series against Ireland.
-He became the youngest ever captain for England in doing so.
+In August 2025, Bethell was named T20I captain of the England team for their series against Ireland, becoming the youngest ever player to captain England.
 On 7 September 2025, Bethell scored his first professional century against South Africa in the third ODI at the Rose Bowl, finishing on 110.
 His century was reached from 76 balls, 16 of which were boundaries.

+On 7 January 2026, he scored 154 runs off 265 balls in the third innings of the fifth Ashes Test at the Sydney Cricket Ground, registering his maiden Test and first-class century.

+On 3 February 2026, Bethell registered his career-best T20I figures of 4/11 as England successfully defended a total of 128 to complete T20I series whitewash against Sri Lanka.
+Bethell was part of England's 2026 ICC T20 World Cup squad.
+On 5 March 2026, he scored 105 runs off just 48 balls against India at the Wankhede in a high scoring semi-final of the 2026 T20 World Cup.
+Bethell's century made him the fourth England player to score at least one century in all three international cricket formats.
+He also became the first male cricketer to score each of his maiden centuries in first-class, List A and T20 cricket in international matches.
+Bethell also became the youngest player ever to score a century in all three international formats (Test, ODI, and T20I).